dyng/ctrlsf.vim/README.md

 - `t` - Like `Enter` but open file in a new tab.
 - `p` - Like `Enter` but open file in a preview window.
 - `O` - Like `Enter` but always leave CtrlSF window opening.
-- `T` - Lkie `t` but focus CtrlSF window instead of new opened tab.
+- `T` - Like `t` but focus CtrlSF window instead of new opened tab.
 - `q` - Quit CtrlSF window.
 - `<C-J>` - Move cursor to next match.
 - `<C-K>` - Move cursor to previous match.